MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/langchain.md

     application_insights_connection_string = project_client.telemetry.get_connection_string()
     ```

+    > [!TIP]
+    > This snippet of code requires the package `azure-ai-projects` installed.

 ### Configure tracing for Azure AI Foundry

-The following code creates a tracer connected to a project in Azure AI Foundry.
+The following code creates a tracer connected to the Azure Application Insights behind a project in Azure AI Foundry.
 Notice that the parameter `enable_content_recording` is set to `True`.
 This enables the capture of the inputs and outputs of the entire application as well as the intermediate steps.
 Such is helpful when debugging and building applications, but you may want to disable it on production environments.
-By default, the environment variable `AZURE_TRACING_GEN_AI_CONTENT_RECORDING_ENABLED`:
+It defaults to the environment variable `AZURE_TRACING_GEN_AI_CONTENT_RECORDING_ENABLED`:

 ```python
 from langchain_azure_ai.callbacks.tracers import AzureAIInferenceTracer